PierreT12/FusionCalacuatorCpp/README.md

 # Current Features

-Displays Persona Information (Name, Acrana Level, Etc.) from database
+Displays Persona Information (Name, Acrana Level, Stat, Magic Etc.) from database
 Loads in images properly for each persona

 # Features that need to be reimplented